 The primary mode of transport in Vientiane for short distances is the tuk-tuk.
 These privately owned three-wheeled motor vehicles transport passengers in and around the city, charging flat rates for different destinations.
 Taxis tend to gather at busy locations in the city such as markets and bus terminals.
 The Talat Sao Bus Station is the city centre's main terminal, offering routes to neighbouring cities.
 Buses can be badly maintained and lack air-conditioning.
-It is, however, a major source of transportation for locals.
-Bicycle and scooter rentals are available from private business and some guest houses.
+They are, however, a major source of transportation for locals.
+Bicycle and scooter rentals are available from private businesses and some guest houses.
 Travellers are advised that it is illegal to ride a scooter without a helmet and fines are known to be costly.
-Rural transport might be difficult to obtain or unreliable, and it might be a good idea to hire a car for longer distances.
+Transport in rural areas might be difficult to obtain or unreliable, and it might be a good idea to hire a car for longer distances.

 Become our Vientiane Travel Expert

 We are looking for contributors for our Vientiane travel guide.
 If you are a local, a regular traveller to Vientiane or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Discover Mekong, an Indochina-based tour operator, provides private or small group tours, hotel reservations and daily excursions to Laos.
 Your perfect holiday starts here.

 Explore waterfalls and rainforests of the Boloven plateau.
 Trek